The Third Factor: Genetics, Environment, and Will

 11. Points of Contact

 We need to maximize the potential of every point of contact.
 It is not enough to merely satisfy the immediate pretext of the contact, we need to recognize and maximize the potential in the future of the relationship.
-It’s not only what we are currently doing with all of our contacts that count, it’s recognizing what is possible – and the possibilities are often limitless.
+It’s not only what we are currently doing with all of our contacts that count, but it’s also recognizing what is possible – and the possibilities are often limitless.
 We are building relationships that last a lifetime.

 12. Security, Profitability, and Growth

 Often, people do not feel involved because they do not see the effect their actions have on the final outcome, so they focus solely on the minutia of their particular task [in that limited environment they can see the immediate result of their effort].
 That is why most people feel more comfortable being judged on a particularly controllable and well-defined task.
-It doesn’t work that way at the Advantage.
-As a business builder, you are responsible for the eventual outcome.
+It doesn’t work that way at UGA.
+As a business builder, you are responsible for the eventual results.
 It’s the big picture.